 There are many things to consider when choosing a ghostwriter to assist you.

 - Budget: How big a fee you can pay will likely determine the level of expertise you can expect.
 If you're new to the ghostwriting game, you may want to read more about what you can expect to pay for editorial freelancers.

-- Interview: Once you’ve got a short list based on skills and experience, spend some time talking with the writers to get a sense of who they are and if you'll be compatible.
+- Interview: Once you’ve got a short list based on skills and experience, spend some time talking with the writes to get a sense of who she is, how she works, and if you'll be compatible.
 After all, you’ll be spending a lot of time with this person, and you may be sharing intimate details about yourself.